-A method, a system and a computer program product for ranking reviewable entities based on sentiment expressed about the entities.
-A plurality of review texts are identified wherein each review text references an entity.
+A method, a system, and a computer program product for ranking reviewable entities based on sentiment expressed about the entities.
+A plurality of review texts is identified wherein each review text references an entity.
 A plurality of sentiment scores associated with the plurality of review texts are generated, wherein each sentiment score for a review text indicates a sentiment directed to the entity referenced by the review text.
-A plurality of ranking scores for the plurality of entities are generated wherein each ranking score is based at least in part on one or more sentiment scores associated with one or more review texts referencing the entity.
+A plurality of ranking scores for the plurality of entities is generated wherein each ranking score is based at least in part on one or more sentiment scores associated with one or more review texts referencing the entity.
 A plurality of search results associated with the plurality of entities are displayed based at least in part on the ranking scores.

-This patent covers more than just places; it includes all kinds of entities that might be reviewed by people, and the patent provides this set of examples: “restaurants, hotels, consumer products such as electronics, films, books and live performances.”
+This patent covers more than just places; it includes all kinds of entities that might be reviewed by people, and the patent provides this set of examples: “restaurants, hotels, consumer products such as electronics, films, books, and live performances.”

 The patent tells us about an entity review data repository, which might contain both structured reviews, and unstructured reviews.
 Structured reviews tend to follow a format that includes things like ratings and review text, and they tell us would possibly come from sites such as “Google Maps, TripAdvisor, Citysearch or Yelp.”
 These structured reviews may also come from places such as books, newspapers, and magazines.
-Unstructured reviews are textual documents which tend to contain opinions about reviewable entities, but don’t have the formatting that structured reviews do.
+Unstructured reviews are textual documents which tend to contain opinions about reviewable entities but don’t have the formatting that structured reviews do.
 They might come from places such as “blogs, emails, newsgroup postings.”

 The patent also mentions these types of databases that might be used to collect information about entities: 1) an Entity Ranking Data Repository, 2) an Entity Ratings Data Repository, and 3) a User Interaction Database.
 That User Interaction Database would store “user interaction metrics generated from monitoring user interactions with search results associated with entities.”
 Not necessarily the type of user interactions that I wrote about in Satisfaction a Future Ranking Signal in Google Search Results?
-It makes sense that if you are going to base rankings on sentiment expressed about entities, that you would also try to find a way to count user interactions if possible.
+It makes sense that if you are going to base rankings on the sentiment expressed about entities, that you would also try to find a way to count user interactions if possible.

 The patent tells us more about the entity sentiment database at the heart of it.
 It’s constructed out of tuples that have multiple parts, such as an Entity ID, and Entity Type and one or more reviews.
 The reviews would have a review ID, an Entity value, a sentiment value, and review text.
 The patent doesn’t tell us that the entity ID would be a machine ID like those from Freebase or Wikidata, but it sounds like it could be.